plhsystems/stargate-mainboard-esp32/firmware/doc/spin-algorithm.md

 ## Calculation

-To find how many step are necessary to move from one glyph to another :
+To find how many step are necessary to move from one symbol to another :

 ### Movie/SG1/Atlantis